Nilsty/kube-your-robots/30-example/readme.md

 And you'll need to be connected to the Kubernetes cluster running the Grafana instance.
 `gcloud container clusters get-credentials k8s-workshop-cluster --region europe-north1 --project robocon2024-workshop` This command will set your kube config.

-Execute the tests via `robot example-grafana-login.robot`
+Execute the test via `robot example-grafana-login.robot`